-- I. It is the policy of Pennsylvania Health and Wellness[®] that VNS is medically necessary in patients with medically refractory seizures who meet all of the following: - A. Diagnosis of local onset (formerly partial onset) seizures or generalized onset seizures; - B. Intractable epilepsy (both): - 1.
-Failure of at least 1 year of adherent therapy of at least two anti-seizure drugs, and - 2.
-Continued seizures which have a major impact on activities of daily living; and - C. Not a suitable candidate for or has failed resective epilepsy surgery; - D. Request is for an FDA-approved device. - II.
-It is the policy of PHW that VNS therapy is considered investigational for any other conditions, including but not limited to the following, because the evidence is limited supporting its safety and efficacy: - A. Refractory (treatment resistant) major depression or bipolar disorder; - B. Obesity: - C. Headaches: - D. Cognitive impairment associated with Alzheimer's disease. - III.
-It is the policy of PHW that the following types of VNS therapy are considered investigational due to the lack of large, high-quality studies supporting their use: - A. Aspire SR Model 106 (Cyberonics) for vagus nerve stimulation; - B. Transcutaneous VNS or active auricular transcutaneous electrical nerve stimulation.
+- I. It is the policy of Pennsylvania Health and Wellness[®] (PHW), that VNS is medically necessary in patients with medically refractory seizures who meet all of the following:

+- A. Diagnosis of local onset (formerly partial onset) seizures or generalized onset seizures;

+- B. Intractable epilepsy (both):

+- 1. Failure of at least 1 year of adherent therapy of at least two anti-seizure drugs, and

+- 2. Continued seizures which have a major impact on activities of daily living; and

+- C. Not a suitable candidate for or has failed resective epilepsy surgery;

+- D. Request is for an FDA-approved device.

+- II.
+It is the policy of PHW that the safety and efficacy of VNS therapy has not been proven for any other conditions, including but not limited to the following:

+- A. Refractory (treatment resistant) major depression or bipolar disorder;

+- B. Obesity;

+- C. Headaches;

+- D. Cognitive impairment associated with Alzheimer's disease;

+- E. Addiction;

+- F. Anxiety Disorders;

+- G. Autism;

+- H. Eating Disorders;

+- I. Cancer;

+- J. Crohn's Disease;

+- K. Essential trauma;

+- L. Fibromyalgia;

+- M. Heart failure;

+- N. Impaired glucose tolerance/pre-diabetes;

+- O. Inflammation;

+- P. Overweight and obesity;

+- Q. Obsessive-compulsive disorder;

+- R. Panic disorder;

+- S. Post-traumatic stress disorder;

+- T. Prader-Willi Syndrome;

+- U. Sjogren's Syndrome;

+- V. Rheumatoid arthritis;

+- W. Schizophrenia;

+- X. Sleep disorders;

+- Y. Stroke;

+- Z. Tinnitus;

+- AA.
+Tourette's syndrome;

+- BB.
+Traumatic brain injury

+- III.
+It is the policy of PHW that the current research does not support the use of following types of VNS therapy over other currently available alternatives, due to the lack of large, high-quality studies supporting their use:

+- A. Aspire SR Model 106 (Cyberonics) for vagus nerve stimulation;

+- B. Transcutaneous VNS or active auricular transcutaneous electrical nerve stimulation.